bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Basic usage

-To get started you need to obtain your secret key from the [environment settings](https://app.reflag.com/env-current/settings/app-environments) in Bucket.
+To get started you need to obtain your secret key from the [environment settings](https://app.reflag.com/env-current/settings/app-environments) in Reflag.

 > [!CAUTION]
 > Secret keys are meant for use in server side SDKs only.
 Secret keys offer the users the ability to obtain
 > information that is often sensitive and thus should not be used in client-side applications.

-Bucket will load settings through the various environment variables automatically (see [Configuring](#configuring) below).
+Reflag will load settings through the various environment variables automatically (see [Configuring](#configuring) below).

-1. Find the Bucket secret key for your development environment under [environment settings](https://app.reflag.com/env-current/settings/app-environments) in Bucket.
+1. Find the Reflag secret key for your development environment under [environment settings](https://app.reflag.com/env-current/settings/app-environments) in Reflag.
 2. Set `BUCKET_SECRET_KEY` in your `.env` file
 3. Create a `bucket.ts` file containing the following: